- Undergraduate Programs

 1d.
 On the one-year post completion survey, 90% of the program graduates will indicate that they agree that they would recommend Marywood University's internship to others.

 1e.
-Upon completion of the self-evaluation, > 90% of the Learning Outcomes will be selected as at least moderately effective generating a mean value of > 3.0.
+Upon completion of the self-evaluation, > 90% of the Learning Outcomes will be selected as at least moderately effective generating a median value of > 3.0.

 1f.
 On the post completion preceptors' survey, > 90% of the preceptors will state that the DI program compared favorably to other internship programs.